amituttam/notes/docs/study/taoup/taoup-ch3-contrasts.rst

    analog of a home directory; application data tended to be scattered all over the system.

 #.
-Since there were no per-user privilege group.
-Trusted programs would
+Since there were no per-user privilege group, trusted programs would
    be jammed into kernel or WPS thus resulting in bloat.

 #.
 Used both text and binary formats.